Islands in North Wales

 Enjoy one of the cruises on offer and see the birdlife, the interesting geology and maybe Puffin!
 A cruise around the island will allow you to soak up much of the ubiquitous wildlife.
 Look out for a seal basking in the sunshine, maybe a porpoise and if you are lucky a pod of dolphins.
 The ruins of a 12th century church dedicated to St. Seiriol can still be seen on the island and it is rumoured that St. Seiriol is buried there alongside King Maelgwyn gwynedd, ruler of North Wales.
 The Trwyn Ddu Lighthouse was build on the island to prevent more shipwrecks.
 Book a cruise in Beaumaris and take in the sights or charter a dive boat for a great nautical adventure.

-The two Seagull Islands site in the shadow of Bardsey, off the coast of Aberdaron, and are best known for their large puffin population.
+The two Seagull Islands are situated in the shadow of Bardsey, off the coast of Aberdaron, and are best known for their large puffin population.
 Their relative isolation allows wildlife to thrive.
 This stretch of water is known for its strong currents; an amazing underwater world exists around these islands and it is a hugely popular dive site, where the sea of kelp and cold water corals provide the perfect marine habitat.
 The islands shelter the beach at Aberdaron allowing only the swell from the south west to hit it, making it a popular surfing beach.

-Bardsey Island is just a short boat trip west of the fishing port of Aberdaron, the tiny island of Bardsey has been a place of pilgrimage for thousands of years.
+Bardsey Island is just a short boat trip west of the fishing port of Aberdaron.
+The tiny island of Bardsey has been a place of pilgrimage for thousands of years.
 Not only it is of great historical significance, in 1985 the island was declared a National Nature Reserve based on its incredible marine and bird life.
 Hugely interesting and rewarding half day trips can be booked.

-Shell Island started off as a farm dating back to the Doomsday Book of 1086 and is now home to the largest campsite in the UK and appeals to those wanting to get away from it all. have a wild adventure and set up camp with a small fire on the beach.
+Shell Island started off as a farm dating back to the Doomsday Book of 1086 and is now home to the largest campsite in the UK and appeals to those wanting to get away from it all.
+Have a wild adventure and set up camp with a small fire on the beach.
 Collect shells and catch your supper.
 Find a spot in the dunes with only a few trees for shelter and escape from it all.
 A stay at Shell Island also means that you are perfectly positioned to enjoy all that Snowdonia has to offer by way of adventures.

 The landing point between Britain and Ireland for over 4,000 years, Holy Island is a mix of lush fields and sparkling sandy bays and the testing cliffs of North and South Stack.
 There are glorious beaches at Trearddur Bay, Rhoscolyn, Porth Dafarch and lots of less known hidden bays to tuck yourself away for the day with a picnic.
 Look out for the Trearddur Bay Half Rater, the oldest one-design class still sailing in Britain, watch them on a race day...serious competition!!
 North and South Stack are great to explore, walk down the steps to see the lighthouse, a perfect spot to watch the sun go down.